nnamdi-security/cybersecurity-portfolio/labs/cybersecurity-lab-note.md

 **Server Setup**
 - OS: Debian 12 "netinst" ISO (amd64).
 - Downloaded from the official Debian site: ```https://www.debian.org/distrib/netinst```

-- Resource Allocation: Configured as a lightweight VM to minimize overhead.

 **Installation Steps**
 - Create a new VM in VMware Workstation.